 It’s finally here.
 After years of delays, Martin Scorsese has finally released The Irishman.
 The film, based on the book I Heard You Paint Houses, has been in some sort of development since 2004 and has had a slow and rocky crawl to the finish line.
 But cinephiles were over the moon excited, waiting for the union of some of the best actors of all time working together for the first time.
 So, how does this gangster epic fair?

 For a movie titled The Irishman, it certainly stars an awful lot of Italians.
 Robert DeNiro shines (sometimes literally) as Frank Sheeran, a union man who also doubled as a hitman for the Italian Mob in Philadelphia.
-His boss, and father figure, is Russell Bufalino, played here wonderfully by an out of retirement Joe Pesci.
+His boss (and father figure) is Russell Bufalino, played here wonderfully by an out of retirement Joe Pesci.
 Rounding out the trio of leading men is Al Pacino as Jimmy Hoffa, who thanks to the larger than life personality of the Union Leader, gets to truely unleash his wild side in this one.
-Pacino steals the show, going from quiet and subdued in confident to being loud, boisterous, angry or loveable another moment.
+Pacino steals the show, going from quiet and subdued in one moment to being loud, boisterous, angry or loveable another moment.

 The film chronicles the life of Frank from the 1950s when he was a truck driver all the way to old age.
 To do this, Scorsese utilized the same de-aging technology you’d find in a Marvel movie.
 But in those movies, it’s for a scene or two at best.
 How does it fare for half the movie?
 Well, mixed if we’re being honest.
 Sometimes, especially in the 50s, the shininess of the CGI faces can be distracting, especially on DeNiro.
 His bizarre blue eyes can really pull you out of the movie for those scenes-especially on the close-ups.
 When the camera opts for a medium shot, it’s not as noticeable but when the camera gets in close for an emotional payoff, the scene can be broken thanks to the CGI.
 Interestingly, Joe Pesci’s CGI face wasn’t anywhere near as distracting.